-Leading one of the few family businesses of its age, our Sadlier family proudly continues to nurture the vision of founders, Denis and James Sadlier, with integrity, creativity, and an unwavering commitment to educational publishing.
+As one of the few family businesses of its age, the Sadlier family proudly continues to nurture the vision of founders, Denis and James Sadlier, with integrity, creativity, and an unwavering commitment to educational publishing.

 Our story is one of triumph, through generations of one family’s perseverance and dedication to a singular vision of service and excellence.